Hatch Green Chile: History, Flavors, and Uses

 Today, centuries later, many of the same landrace varieties are still grown in the same regions.
 There are now thousands of acres devoted to growing hatch chiles across New Mexico, California, Texas, and Arizona.
 To top it off, New Mexico hosts a Hatch Chile Festival each year to celebrate the harvest season!

-Technically, to be called ‘Hatch’ chile, the peppers must be grown in the Hatch Valley of NM (sort of how ‘Champagne’ must come from a certain region in France).
+Technically, to be called ‘Hatch’ chiles, the peppers must be grown in the Hatch Valley of NM (sort of how ‘Champagne’ must come from a certain region in France).
 If you’re growing your own at home, they’re just called New Mexico chiles.

 Hatch chile varieties

-• NuMex Big Jim.
+- NuMex Big Jim.
 This is one of the most popular New Mexico style chiles grown in home gardens.
 The massive pod size and large yields make it a stunning plant to be proud of.

-• Sandia select.
+- Sandia select.
 Developed from the original ‘Sandia’ cultivar, this improved variety is hotter, larger, and apparently more uniform in shape and size.

-• NuMex Heritage 6-4.
+- NuMex Heritage 6-4.
 This variety pays homage to one of the breakthrough varieties known as ‘New Mexico No. 6.’
 This original cultivar was developed at the now New Mexico State University in 1950, and was instrumental to the New Mexico chile’s success.
 It reduced heat levels, and increased plant uniformity and resistance to disease.

 There are many more varieties within the hatch chile family, including chimayó, española, and guajillo.
 They all look fairly similar, but vary in heat, size, and productivity.
+I’d suggest trying a few different types to see which grows best in your area.

 Hatch Chile Flavor